\\\ Dental Poisoning – Mercury – Nickel – Palladium – Gold

 The Minamata Treaty, 2013, part of the UN Environmental Programme, was passed calling for a worldwide ban on mercury usage by 2030.

-Some EU countries have already banned or restricted use of mercury being used in fillings, Sweden, Norway, Denmark and Germany.
+Some EU countries had already banned or restricted use of mercury being used in fillings, Sweden, Norway, Denmark and Germany.

 “Sweden is now leading the way in removing and protecting the environment from mercury, which is non-degradable,” the Minister for the Environment, Andreas Carlgren, said.
 “The ban is a strong signal to other countries and a Swedish contribution to EU and UN aims to reduce mercury use and emissions.”
 January 2013.